 Near the beginning of Super Smash Bros.
 Ultimate’s competitive amiibo metagame, Kirby was overlooked and underrated.
 It wasn’t until fairly recently that a clear “strongest Kirby amiibo” emerged, and this caused the character’s tier list placement to shoot up significantly.
 These days, Kirby is actually considered high-tier!
 If you’re a Kirby main, hearing the words “Kirby is high-tier” might be strange.
 But it’s true, and it’s amazing!
 If you want to learn more about Kirby’s strengths, you can read all about them on his wiki page.
 Otherwise, let’s jump right into today’s training!

-Let’s get right into it.
-You’ll want to mirror match your Kirby amiibo until it reaches Level 50.
-In terms of movement, you should only walk when training Kirby, as this gives him faster access to defensive options.
+Let’s get right into it: you’ll want to mirror match your Kirby amiibo until it reaches Level 50.
+In terms of movement, you should only walk when training Kirby, as this gives him faster access to important defensive options.
 Off-stage play should be avoided; as we’ll soon discuss, walking up to the ledge and spamming Final Cutter actually works better against AI opponents!
 It sounds silly, but it’s true.
 Here’s a full list of moves you should be using during training, sorted in descending order of priority:

 - Up smash: Here’s an alternative KO move, and it should be used when your FP is directly above you.
 You can also just use it to build up damage and punish landings!